Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Results and discussion

 \subsubsection{Phonon based dynamical stability}

 Evaluating phonon dispersions of hypothetical materials is a widely used method in high-throughput calculations to filter candidates that are not stable (e.g., \cite{Malyi2019Energy, Wang2022High, Singh2018High}).
-A recent benchmark of foundational MLFF demonstrated very good potential for predicting harmonic phonon properties \cite{loew2025universal}.
-The MACE-MP-0 \cite{Batatia2025foundation}, predicted dynamical stability with 95\% accuracy in predicting stable structures and 73\% accuracy for predicting instability \cite{loew2025universal}.
-However, the phonon dispersions of nearly 10,000 compounds that was used in this study \cite{loew2025universal, NIMS_MDR_2024}, was computed on structures that are also present in the MPTrj dataset \cite{deng2023chgnet} which constituted the training data of the MACE-MP-0 \cite{Batatia2025foundation}.
+Imaginary phonon modes signal dynamical instability, whereas positive real frequencies indicate that the system lies at a minimum of the potential energy surface (see Section \ref{ssec:phonon}).
+A recent benchmark of foundational MLFF demonstrated a very good potential for predicting harmonic phonon properties \cite{loew2025universal}.
+The MACE-MP-0 \cite{Batatia2025foundation}, predicted dynamical stability with 95\% true positives in predicting stable structures and 73\% true unstable for predicting instability \cite{loew2025universal}.
+However, the phonon dispersions of nearly 10,000 compounds used in this study \cite{loew2025universal, NIMS_MDR_2024} were computed on structures that are also present in the MPTrj dataset \cite{deng2023chgnet} which constituted the training data of the MACE-MP-0 \cite{Batatia2025foundation}.
 In addition, the methodology of ref. \cite{loew2025universal} is such that they compute the phonon properties by optimizing the structures with the MLFF on top of the DFT relaxed geometries.
 This might lead to overestimation of the accuracy of the MACE-MP-0 in detecting stability.

-To this end, we test MACE-OMAT-0 medium model (MACE-OMAT) on the same phonon dataset of Ref.~\cite{loew2025universal}.
+To this end, we test MACE-OMAT medium model on the same phonon dataset of Ref.~\cite{loew2025universal}.
 MACE-OMAT was trained on the OMat24 dataset~\cite{barrosoluque2024openmaterials2024omat24}, that contains more than 100 million DFT datapoint in equilibrium and out of equilibrium.
 OMat24 is not directly dependent on or built from the MPTrj dataset.
 Therefore, while we cannot confirm that its 100 million data points are completely distinct from those in the phonon dataset, its independent construction stands as a better alternative.
 Moreover, the larger dataset size and the inclusion of out of equilibrium data provides more natural choice for phonon calculations \cite{Batatia2025foundation}.
+Additionally, phonon calculations performed with MACE-OMAT do not include non-analytical corrections (NAC), which are responsible for splitting between longitudinal acoustic mode and transverse acoustic modes at the Brillouin-zone center.
+This approximation is acceptable for the present screening purposes, as dynamical stability is governed by the acoustic phonon branches, whereas NAC primarily affects high-frequency optical modes.
+Furthermore, NAC evaluation requires Born effective charges and dielectric tensors, which are not currently available within foundational MLFF frameworks.